u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 posts_mod.to_csv(os.path.join(base_path, mod_name), index=False)
 ```

-## Extra Step: Let the codes run remotely
+## Extra Step: Let the code run remotely

-Because the time needed to scrape Reddit submissions is rather long owing to Reddit's API connection limit, I installed a docker image on another machine so the programs could execute remotely.
-Also, I wrote a function to determine how much time has gone.
+Because the time needed to scrape Reddit submissions is rather long owing to Reddit's API connection limit, I installed a docker image on another machine so the program could execute remotely.
+Also, I wrote a function to determine how much time has passed.
 Furthermore, in my scripts, the essential variables that need to be altered when the codes run locally and remotely are clearly visible and modifiable.

 ```python
 start_time = dt.datetime.now()